 In ancient China, it was used to prolong life and promote good health.
 China’s first emperor, Qín Shǐ Huáng Dì, died from ingesting mercury given to him by alchemists that thought it would prolong his life.

-One of the most notable was mercury poisoning that occurred from ingesting fish from Minamata Bay, Japan, that were contaminated by Mercury from the waste of a nearby plant.
-At least 50 000 people were affected by what was eventually called Minamata Disease, which can result in brain damage, delirium, incoherence, and paralysis in severe cases.
+One of the most notable was mercury poisoning that occurred from ingesting fish from Minamata Bay, Japan.
+The fish were contaminated by mercury from the waste of a nearby plant.
+At least 50000 people were affected by what was eventually called Minamata Disease, which can result in brain damage, delirium, incoherence, and paralysis in severe cases.

 The phrase mad as a hatter also has roots related to Mercury poisoning.
 In the 18th and 19th centuries, felt hats were a popular accessory.
 Unfortunately, the process of turning animal fur into felt hats involved using the toxic chemical mercury nitrate.
 Hat makers were exposed to the toxin for prolonged periods, which would eventually lead to physical and mental illnesses.

-Hat-makers often developed speech issues and tremors – also called hatter’s shakes.
-Danbury, Connecticut was known as the Hat Capital of the World in the 1920s which also saw its workers afflicted with the same health issues, called the Danbury Shakes.
-It wasn’t until the 1940s that Mercury was banned from manufacturing in the US.
+Hat-makers often developed speech issues and tremors, also called hatter’s shakes.
+Danbury, Connecticut was known as the Hat Capital of the World in the 1920s.
+Sadly, many of the workers who lived there were afflicted with the same health issues.
+This became known as the Danbury Shakes.
+Finally, in the 1940s, Mercury was banned from manufacturing in the US.

 Mercury and Wednesday

 Astrology also assigns a ruling planet to each day of the week.
 For Mercury, the corresponding day is Wednesday.
-This is thought to be why cultures with languages derived from Latin (influenced by the Romans) use words similar to mercury for the word Wednesday.
+This is probably why cultures with languages derived from Latin (influenced by the Romans) use words similar to mercury for the word Wednesday.
 Wednesday translates to Mercredi in French, Miercoles in Spanish, and Mercoledi in Italian.

 Mercury in Retrograde

-In astrology, Mercury in Retrograde is an astrological phenomenon that can confuse technology, communication, and travel – all of which are believed to be under Mercury’s control.
+In astrology, Mercury in Retrograde is an astrological phenomenon that can confuse technology, communication, and travel, all of which are believed to be under the god Mercury’s control.

 The three-week period occurs every three to four months.
-Mercury in retrograde happens when the planet appears to be moving backward across the sky in an east-to-west direction (retrograde) instead of the usual west-to-east direction (prograde).
-This is an apparent change that occurs because Mercury’s orbit is much faster than Earth’s.
+Mercury in retrograde happens when the planet appears to be moving backwards across the sky in an east-to-west direction (retrograde) instead of the usual west-to-east direction (prograde).
+This phenomenon occurs because Mercury’s orbit is much faster than Earth’s.

-Although both planets move in the same direction, Mercury will complete its orbit faster, so when viewed from Earth, we can sometimes see Mercury turning in its orbit which makes it appear as though is moving backwards.
+Although both planets move in the same direction, Mercury will complete its orbit faster, so when viewed from Earth, we can sometimes see Mercury turning in its orbit, which makes it appear as though it is moving backwards.

 Without modern technology, early astronomers could only observe the apparent backward motion of Mercury, and so these retrograde periods were ascribed with deep meaning.
 As its the planet that controls intellect and communication, its retrograde motion was thought to be responsible for any confusion experienced during that time.